 That said, there are a few situations in which having life insurance in your 60s might make sense.
 Let’s explore a few of them.

 You Have Children Who Are Dependent on You

-If your children are grown up, but, they suffer from a mental of physical disability, you might also want to keep your life insurance.
-This way, you would be able to help insure that they get the support that they need if you pass away.
+If your children are grown up, but they suffer from a mental or physical disability, you might also want to keep your life insurance.
+This way, you would be able to help ensure that they get the support they need if you pass away.